 Important Note: To be able to order textbooks and other course materials, you must be listed as the instructor of record for your classes.
 Please contact your department administrator to make sure that you are listed as the instructor of record in the Schedule of Classes.

 San Francisco State University provides academic, financial, health, and support services resources to incoming, continuing, and returning students.
-Please discover and share the opportunities for SF State students at San Francisco State University Student Resources
+Please discover and share the opportunities for SF State students at University Student Resources.

-Search through our curated lists of OER resources to help you develop your courses and build stronger engagement with your students.
+Search through our curated lists of open educational resources (OER) resources to help you develop your courses and build stronger engagement with your students.
 From internal and external resources to services available to you for free with valid SF State credentials, the OER Resource hub has versatile affordable learning solutions for easy and accessible course implementation.
 These resources have been adopted by faculty in multiple disciplines using various teaching modalities across campus.

 The Center for Equity and Excellence in Teaching and Learning (CEETL) professional development opportunities at SF State is the main support center connecting all SF State Lecturer Faculty and Tenured/Tenure-Track Faculty with professional development opportunities.
 CEETL offers stipends for the completion of most of its professional development courses for eligible faculty.
 Additionally, CEETL provides all faculty with information on how to utilize and implement open educational resources (OER) in their courses.